Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Constructors

-Ü supports a special structure/class methods named `constructor`, which are called during initialization.
+Ü supports special structure/class methods named `constructor`, which are called during initialization.
 Usage of constructors is almost like in C++.
 This seems to be more elegant way of initialization, compared to factory functions like in Rust.